bjt19/HomeGrow/README.md

     <img src="https://github.com/bjt19/HomeGrow/blob/Benjamin/pictures/watson_assitant.PNG">
 </p>

-Nodes for IBMs cloud services are available on node-red, the service credentials are entered into the nodes which are then used to pass the user chat inputs to the speech-to-text and watson assitant to decipher the message's intent, which then replies the user with the farm conditions comparing the data from the database and the optimal values, the reply is in the form of text and also throught the speaker using speech-to-text.
+Nodes for IBMs cloud services are available on node-red, the service credentials are entered into the nodes which are then used to pass the user chat inputs to the speech-to-text and watson assitant to decipher the message's intent, which then replies the user with the farm conditions comparing the data from the database and the optimal values, the reply is in the form of text and also through the speaker using speech-to-text.

 ## Sustainability and Ethical Report <a id="Sustainability"></a>
 example text